jhao6/JieHao.github.io/_pages/about.md

   Xiangyu Zhu, **Jie Hao**, Yunhui Guo, Mingrui Liu.\
   In the 39th Conference on Uncertainty in Artificial Intelligence, 2023. (**UAI** 2023)

+Projects
+- I'm participating in the project of [AUDITION](https://math-digital-twin.github.io/).
+This project aims to develop the mathematical foundations for a digital twin (DT) system for individuals with autism spectrum disorder (ASD), focusing on dynamic modeling, prediction, uncertainty quantification, and treatment or intervention recommendation through DT-based optimization.

 Services
 ------
 - ICML 2025 reviewer.